Yashmaini30/Breast-Cancer-Detection/README.md

 We propose a **modified ResNet-50 architecture** with hybrid Bayesian optimization that achieves state-of-the-art performance on breast ultrasound image classification, making it suitable for real-world clinical deployment.

 ---
+### ⚠️ Disclaimer
+**🧪 Note:** This codebase is experimental and was developed primarily for academic research purposes, not for production deployment.
+>It may contain messy or redundant code sections, as the focus was on model exploration, comparison, and achieving strong results for publication.
+---

 ## 🛠️ Methodology